 Councillor liaisons act as a liaison point between the organisation and Council as a whole and provide advice to Council or the organisation when decisions or relevant policy matters are discussed.
 Councillor liaisons will generally keep informed about the work and functions of the organisation and support the role of the organisation in accordance with Council policy or direction.
 If a Councillor chooses to stand as an office bearer of the organisation this is undertaken separately to the role of Councillor liaison.
-It is not essential for Council to be involved in these groups - Councillors are only involved when they have a particular interest and the time to participate.
+It is not essential for Council to be involved in they fave a particular interest and the time to participate.